RACranendonk/Observium/README.md

 # Observium
-Observium installation script, follows the basic [Observium installation guide](http://www.observium.org/wiki/Debian_Ubuntu_Installation).
+Observium installation script, follows the [Observium installation guide](http://www.observium.org/wiki/Debian_Ubuntu_Installation).

 Please note that this script will add the `ondrej/php5-oldstable` repository, install several packages, overwrite any configurations you have in `/etc/apache2/sites-available/default`, create and modify an MySQL database, and add CRON jobs.